extFM/extFM-Tooling/README.md

 ====

 Repository of Eclipse Plugin Projects -
-It Offers tooling to handle extended feature models
+It Offers tooling to handle extended feature models.